albheim/CaseInsensitiveCompletions.jl/README.md

 # CaseInsensitiveCompletions.jl

-A small package to test if allowing case insensitive package completions in the REPL is nice.
+A small package to to allow case insensitive package completions in the REPL.

 For now it is just affecting the `pkg>` mode, but could be extended to other parts also.